sawa-ko/revoltx/README.md

 -   Written in TypeScript
 -   Completely Modular and Extendable
 -   Command Handler, Arguments, Preconditions and Listeners Store
+-   Powered by [@sapphire/framework](https://github.com/sapphiredev/framework) preconditions and arguments system

 # 🔎 Introduction

-RevoltX is a framework for creating Revolt bots, powered by the @sapphire/framework Arguments and Preconditions system.

 With RevoltX you have at your disposal the creation of highly typed, secure and easy to make bots with a wide variety of tools and utilities available.